Putin Opponents March To Russian Embassy In Berlin, Condemn War

 The action comes as the opposition is struggling to maintain an influential voice after the unexplained jailhouse death of its most prominent leader, Aleksei Navalny, in February, and a decades-long clampdown that has escalated since the full-scale invasion of Ukraine and driven many of Putin’s critics out of Russia.

-German media cited Berlin police as estimating the crowd at 1,800 people at the beginning of the march, intended to run from Potsdamer Platz to the Brandenburg Gate.
+German media cited Berlin police as estimating the crowd at 1,800 people at the beginning of the march, which ran from Potsdamer Platz to the Brandenburg Gate.
+The event appeared to end peacefully late on November 17 without incident.

-The plan was to march to the Russian Embassy near the Brandenburg Gate, in a rally co-organized by Kremlin critics Ilya Yashin and Vladimir Kara-Murza, both of whom were released from Russian custody in a prisoner exchange in August.
+The rally was co-organized by Kremlin critics Navalnaya – who is Navalny’s widow -- and Yashin and Kara-Murza, both of whom were released from Russian custody in a prisoner exchange in August.

-"The march aims to unite everyone who stands against Vladimir Putin's aggressive war in Ukraine and political repressions in Russia," the organizers said in a statement.
+"The march aims to unite everyone who stands against Vladimir Putin's aggressive war in Ukraine and political repressions in Russia," the organizers said in a statement prior to the march.

 The opposition says it has three main demands: the "immediate withdrawal" of troops from Ukraine, the trial of Putin as a "war criminal," and the liberation of all political prisoners in Russia.